r3wald/espurna-wiki/RFBRIDGE.md

 # RFBRIDGE

-RFBRIGE module (rfbridge.ino) was originally created for the Sonoff RF Bridge.
-Since 1.13.6 it was combined with RF module and now allows to use standalone ESP8266 board with external RF receiver / transmitter.
+REDBRIDGE module ([rfbridge.ino](https://github.com/xoseperez/espurna/blob/dev/code/espurna/rfbridge.ino) was originally created for the Sonoff RF Bridge.
+Since 1.13.6 it was combined with RF module and now allows to use standalone ESP8266 board with an external RF receiver / transmitter.

 ## MQTT

 `rfin` and `rfout` topics are used to receive and send messages.
+`rfraw` topic allows to send raw binary messages to the EFM8 chip <a href="#note2"><sup>(2)</sup></a>

 State topic         | Example payload      | Notes
 --------------------| -------------------- | -----------------